-"As ENRAC members, our voices are diverse and intend to hold the follow space for our individual comment as ENRAC board members.
-That said, not all ENRAC members will fully agree with these personal statements but agree that the should have that space here over individually submitted commentary.
+As ENRAC members, our voices are diverse and intend to hold the follow space for our individual comment.
+That said, not all ENRAC members will fully agree with these personal statements, but agree that they should have that space here over individually submitted commentary.